-Documents required for Registration include the following: Military / Civilian Identification Card, Shot Records, Proof of total family income, Health Assessment or Well Baby Check Up, Sport Physical required to valid through the selected sport season, 2 Local Emergency Designees, Family Care Plan (Single or Dual Military Only).
+Documents required for Registration include the following: Military / Civilian Identification Card, Shot Records, Proof of total family income, Health Assessment or Well Baby Check Up, Sports Physical required to valid through the selected sports season, 2 Local Emergency Designees, Family Care Plan (Single or Dual Military Only).

 Any children with a special need will need to work with the CDC and the Exceptional Family Member Coordinator at Army Community Service.

-The School Age Services program consists of before and after school care, full-day care on "no- school" days and summer camp for children in Kindergarten - 5th grade.
+The School Age Services program consists of before and after school care, full-day care on "no- school" days and summer camp for children in Kindergarten to 5th grade.

 Irwin Army Community Hospital (IACH) serves the personnel of Fort Riley.
 Opened and dedicated in February 1958, IACH was named in honor of Brigadier General Bernard John Dowling Irwin, Medical Corps (1830-1917).
 Irwin Army Community Hospital is a 44-bed facility, serving a population in excess of 30,000 active duty, family members of active duty, with retired military and family members of retired military.
 From the start of operation in 1958, IACH has continually been fully accredited by the Joint Commission on Accreditation of Healthcare Organizations.